HerrMotz/bachelor-thesis/publication/main.typ

 To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF) and the syntax of SPARQL queries to the triplestore.
 The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work, with attention limited to a specific subset.
 SPARQL-SELECT function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
 For each match in the RDF graph, the corresponding variable assignments are returned as a result set.
 The idea is that the Visual Query Graph will represent the same pattern as the SPARQL-SELECT query, while complex constructs of RDF implementations, such as those used in Wikibase, will receive an intuitive representation within the Visual Query Graph.

 == Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominent instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
-Wikibase instances allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
-This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_.
-This specific data model is interesting, because of its wide use, it influences other initiatives due to its sheer size.
+Wikibase has its own internal structure and conventions for naming and modeling entities and concepts.
+These internals are in turn mapped to an expression in RDF syntax @wikibase_rdf_mapping_article.
+This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_ and most notably _the use of the SPARQL query language for information retrieval_.
+This specific data model of Wikibase is particularly noteworthy due to its widespread use and substantial influence on other initiatives, driven by its sheer scale.
 For example, DBpedia will make use of Wikidata resources @Lehmann2015DBpediaA.

 In Wikibase, a *thing* is referred to as an *item* and assigned a unique *Q-Number* within a Wikibase instance.
 Any *predicate* is called *property* and assigned a unique *P-Number*.
-Both items and properties are *entities* and have their own IRI.
+A statement in Wikibase puts an item in relation to another item using a property.

+#let lala2 = lalalalalala/2

+#example[
+  Suppose a user wants to enhance an entry in Wikidata for a person called "Johann Wolfgang von Goethe".
+Goethe is modeled as an item with the Q-number `Q5879` and wants to add the statement, that Goethe was "educated at" (P-number `P69`) the "University of Leipzig" (Q-number `Q154804`).
+Using the user interface, the user edits the entry for Goethe and fills the fields "property" and "object" with `P69` and `Q154804`.
+  The triple representation in an RDF graph would be very similar:
+  $
+    "Johann Wolfgang von Goethe" &xarrow("educated at",width:lala2) "University of Leipzig", quad "or" \
+    "Q5879" &xarrow("P69", width:lala2) "Q154804."
+  $ <ex_spo_goethe>
+]

+Most real-world relationships might present to be more complex than something one would want to model in a single triple.
+For example, one may want to express that "Goethe" was educated at the "University of Leipzig" from 3 October 1765 to 28 August 1768.
+Wikibase represents it as a hierarchical structure, with "educated at" as the primary property and the others arranged beneath it.
+In the Wikibase context, a statement specifying another relationship is called a *qualifier*.

+#figure(
+  caption: [Presentation of an qualified relationship in the software Wikibase.], image("screenshot_wikidata.png", width: 320pt) )<fig:qualifier_screenshot>

+One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
+"Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
+Another way using the already existing RDF triple syntax is to create an implicit object, that assists in modelling the relationship using an *implicit* or *blank node* to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time".
+The following triples exemplify such an implicit relationship, called a *qualified statement*:
+$
+  "Goethe" &longArrow("educated at") && "Uni Leipzig", \
+  "Goethe" &longArrow("educated at") && "Implicit1", \
+  "Implicit1" &longArrow("location") && "Uni Leipzig", \
+  "Implicit1" &longArrow("started at") && 3.10.1765, #<ex_qualifier_1> \
+  "Implicit1" &longArrow("ended at") && 28.08.1768.  #<ex_qualifier_2>
+$ <ex:assertions_goethe_education>

+#figure(image("Qualifier_ohne.svg", width: 320pt), caption: [Graphical visualisation of a qualified statement using natural language descriptors.]) <fig:vqg_no_qualifier>

+Since qualifiers are widely used in most Wikibase instances, this work aims to develop a representation in the Visual Query Graph that enables their effective querying.

+== Resource Description Framework
-== Internationalised Resource Identifier <heading:iri>
+=== Internationalised Resource Identifier <heading:iri>

 Internationalised Resource Identifiers (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]], for example `http://database.factgrid.de/entity/Q409`.
 Their purpose is to *refer to a resource*.
 The resource an IRI points at is called *referent*.